MOA is temporarily closed until late 2023 for seismic upgrades Learn more →

 Is MOA wheelchair accessible?

-MOA is an accessible building for wheelchair users.
-Three accessible parking spaces are available in front of the Museum (please note that these are paid parking spaces).
-We participate in the Access 2 Card program and grant free admission to the support person accompanying the cardholder.
-We have four wheelchairs that may be borrowed free of charge.
+MOA is an accessible building for wheelchair users and those with mobility scooters.
+MOA participates in the Access 2 Card program and offers free admission to the support person accompanying the cardholder.

 Photography